Cabela's Dangerous Hunts 2009

+Plot

 Hunter Flint Abrahams is hunting red deer in Russia with his friend and mentor Sergei.
-The two are attacked by a brown bear and Sergei dies.
+The two are attacked by a brown bear and Sergei is killed.
 After Flint manages to fight off the bear, he decides to hunt dangerous and large game.

 Flint travels to Tanzania to hunt lions with his friend Henry Tally.
 Henry shows off a large male he killed, and Flint bets he can take down a bigger one.
-After some lions are lured with impala meat, the rest of the pride attacks Henry's camp.
-Some workers are building a bridge there and Flint protects them.
-He eventually kills all the lions and immediately wins the bet.
+He uses impala meat to lure the largest male.
+After he kills it, Flint receives a distress call from Henry.
+Lions have attacked his camp and Flint returns to protect the workers inside.

 Flint then heads to Alaska and tracks down a brown bear with the help of a ranger.
 When he tries to take it down, an avalanche occurs.
 Narrowly escaping, Flint hurries back to the ranger's cabin to make sure he's alright.
 He finds him buried under the snow and the bear wandering nearby.
 Flint kills the bear and rescues the ranger.

 Flint's journey continues towards Ecuador, in search of a jaguar.
-While Flint is hunting, a plane crashes nearby, which scares the jaguar away.
+While Flint is hunting, he sees a plane crash and hurries in its direction.
 He rescues a woman from the burning wreckage of the plane.
 She tells him that her husband Rodrigo is still somewhere in the jungle.
 Flint gives her his handgun and goes in search of Rodrigo.
-He finds Rodrigo and sees that he is almost attacked by a jaguar.
+He finds Rodrigo about to be attacked by a jaguar.
 Flint kills the jaguar and saves the man's life.

-The journey then takes him to India, where a number of striped hyenas have to be taken down, as there are too many of them and humans are being attacked.
-During this job he comes across some forest rangers who are moving tigers.
-He travels along on one of these trucks.
+The Government of India calls on Flint to help cull the striped hyena population following attacks on children.
+During this job he gets a lift from a convoy of forest rangers who are relocating tigers.
 During the journey, boulders fall on a truck and four tigers escape.
 Flint takes them down with a tranquilizer gun and brings them back safely.